Immune support for colds & flu

 - Keep warm

-- Blow your nose regularly to clear your nose
+- Blow your nose regularly to clear the mucus

 Chicken soup for colds & flu’s